House & Apartment

 - By hand,

-- Through certified mail , or
+- Through certified mail, or

 - Through electronic communication (like email or text message).

+The landlord must otherwise keep the background check confidential.
 The tenant has 5 business days to dispute any information in the report.
 They can also argue that the information is not relevant to their ability to be a good tenant.

 - The conduct that led to the conviction,